BrightspaceUI/core/mixins/selectable/README.md

 ### Events

-By default, the event name will be based on the component's constructor in **kebab case**.
+By default, the event name will be based on the component's constructor in **kebab case**, e.g., `d2l-my-component-selected` for `MyComponent`.
 This event is fired when a user selects or deselects the component.
 You may change the event name by setting `this._selectedEventName`:

 ```js
 constructor() {